-- 2.1.2.3 Two (2) on-field umpires and one (1) third umpire, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires.
-The third umpires shall act as emergency on-field umpire. - 2.1.2.4 Where the match is televised or streamed with a provision of TV umpire replays, one (1) fourth umpire, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires, to act as emergency third umpire... - 2.1.3 As early as possible before each match, the Home Board will advise the ICC of the names of its appointees and will advise the Manager of the visiting team of all umpires' names.
+- 2.1.2.4 One (1) umpire, appointed by the ICC from an ICC Panel of Umpires.
+The ICC shall advise the Home Board if the umpire is appointed as on-field umpire or third umpire. - 2.1.2.5 Two (2) umpires, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires, to be on-field or third umpires (as required).
+The third umpires shall act as emergency on-field umpire.

-- 2.1.4 The Home Board shall appoint a local match referee for all matches (ICC Match Referee) from the ICC International Panel of Referees. - 2.1.5 Neither team shall have a right of objection to the appointment of any umpire or ICC Match Referee.
+- 2.1.2.6 Where the match is televised or streamed with a provision of TV umpire replays, one (1) fourth umpire, appointed by the Home Board from their representatives on an ICC Panel of Umpires or First Class Panel of Umpires, to act as emergency third umpire. - 2.1.3 As early as possible before each series, the ICC will advise the Home Board of the appointment of their umpire.
+Subsequently, the Home Board will advise the ICC of the names of its appointees and will advise the Manager of the visiting team of all umpires' names. - 2.1.4 The Home Board shall appoint a match referee for all matches (ICC Match Referee) from the ICC International Panel of Referees. - 2.1.5 Neither team shall have a right of objection to the appointment of any umpire or ICC Match Referee.